icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

 If the handle is NOT in the topmost domain object, the following tests apply:

-1. Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registry Domain ID”.
+1. Test case [-46202](#id-testCase-46202){ #id-testCase-46202 }: Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registry Domain ID”.
 ```json
 {
   "code": -46202,